 The Problem with Traditional RAG

-Most memory systems today follow the same pattern:
+Most memory systems today follow the same pattern: This approach has serious limitations:| Problem | Impact |

-| API dependency | Can’t work offline, costs money per query |
+| API dependency | Can’t work everyhwere, costs money per query |

 | Embedding drift | Model updates break your index |